fpvilela/css-complete-guide/README.md

 **Generic Families** they are broad groups that define general characteristics of the sources.
 They are like categories that share certain visual attributes.
 There are 5 main generic families: _Serif, Sans-serif, Cursive, Monospace, Fantasy_

 **Font Families** these are specific groups of sources that belong to a generic family.
 Like for example: _Em Serif -> Times New Roman, Georgia, etc._

+## Section 12: Changing the Line Height

+Line-height is a property used in CSS to control the vertical space between lines of text in an element.
+It defines the space between the top and bottom of the text, acting as a sort of "height" for each line within a text box.

+Line height is usually proportional to font size.
+For example, if your font size is 20px and your line height is set to "2", the final height will be 40px (20px x 2).

+Different fonts can influence line height behavior even if the font size is the same.
+This is because each font family has specific characteristics, such as internal spacing.

+It is more reliable to use numbers instead of percentages to avoid unexpected behavior, especially on elements that inherit styles from others (such as from a parent element).